optsuite/optlib/README.md

 - ...

 ## Training Sessions
-There will be a weekly online session on formalization every Wednesday from 6:15 p.m. to 7:15 p.m throughout the Spring semester of 2025.
-Join via Tencent Meeting (ID: 659-2856-6723).
+There will be a weekly online session on formalization every Wednesday from 6:15 p.m. to 7:15 p.m throughout the Fall semester of 2025.
+Join via Tencent Meeting (ID: 892-7680-9007).

 ## The Team